100% Operated by Inti Sun Trek, we never put you with other tour operators.

 This Salkantay trek includes the services of a porter for no extra cost.
 You can give him a maximum of (6kg/12lbs) of your belongings to carry.
 Your sleeping bag will weigh approximately 2kg and your air mattress approximately 1kg.
-This makes a combined weight of 3kg, leaving (3kg/6lbs) of personal items (clothing, toiletries, etc) to add to the porter-carried bag.
+This makes a combined weight of 3kg, leaving and extra 3kg of personal items (clothing, toiletries, etc.) to add to the porter-carried bag.

-However, you will still need to bring a daypack with your essentials such as water, sunscreen, hat, camera, ect.
+However, you will still need to bring a daypack with your essentials such as water, sunscreen, hat, camera, etc.

 When will I receive my duffel bag to put my belongings in?

-Getting to Cusco: The airport in Cusco currently is only for domestic flights, so all international travelers by plane must disembark in Lima and go through Customs.
+Getting to Cusco: The airport in Cusco is currently only for domestic flights, so all international travellers who arrive by plane must disembark in Lima and go through Customs.
 Even if your flight to Cusco is the same day by the same airline carrier, you must grab your bags in Lima and then check them back in.

 Travel Insurance: To protect your travel investment, we highly recommend the purchase of travel insurance.
 Obtaining travel insurance before you leave home is strongly encouraged and very easy.
 This is a great way to protect yourself while visiting Peru.